sjulier/Refactored_ORB_SLAM2/README.md

 ### Stereo SLAM

-Add down here (need directories for left and right frames).

-#### EuRoC Dataset

-All the EuRoC datasets actually include two sets of camera data (`cam0` and `cam1`) already.
-To run the code, you have to specify the directories containing both the left and right image streams.
-For example, for MH01 run

-`stereo_euroc EuRoC.yaml MH_01/mav0/cam0/data MH_01/mav0/cam1/data MH01.txt`

 #### KITTI Dataset

-Because of the way the data is structured, stereo is run in a very similar way to mono:
+By design, running KITTI with a stereo camera is very to running it with a mono camera.
+The command is of the form:

 `stereo_kitti KITTI${kitti_yaml_code}.yaml ${your_kitti_dataset_folder}/sequences/${kitti_sequence} ${result_file_name}`

 Note that `stereo_kitti` draws the left images from the `image_0` directory, and the right images from the `image_1` directory.

+#### EuRoC Dataset

+All the EuRoC datasets actually include two sets of camera data (`cam0` and `cam1`) and the calibration data already.
+The argument is similar to that for mono, but needs to specify the directories for both of the image sequences.
+For example, for the Machine Hall Datasets use:

+`stereo_euroc EuRoC.yaml ${your_euroc_folder}/mav0/cam0/data ${your_euroc_folder}/mav1/cam0/data ${mh_sequence}.txt`